coruscateor/corlib/README.md

 ### Drop Panic

-A fun way to crash your programme.
+Panicking made convenient.

 ### Events

-Events and event related objects.

-Loosely inspred by .NET events.
+Event structs loosely inspired by .NET events.

 ### Has One

-Get the value of one for each numeric type.
+Trait implementations for getting the value of one for each numeric type.

 ### Inc Dec